WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 Whitecourt Wolverines Blackfalds Bulldogs

 Teams use Letters of Intent to recruit players.
 Once a Letter of Intent is signed, no other AJHL team can recruit that player.
 The majority of the players are from Alberta.
 However, there are players from other provinces and a few players from the United States.
-Most players will have played Midget AAA or Midget Prep.
+Most players will have played U18 AAA or U18 Prep.

 Founded in 1961, the BCHL has 18 teams.
 9 teams play in the Interior Division and 9 teams play in the Coastal Division.
+In 2023, the BCHL left Hockey Canada and is an independent league.
 League champions are the Penticton Vees.
-The Vees went 16-1 through the playoffs.
-The BCHL is no longer part of the CJHL, but before parting ways had won the National Championship 14 times.
+Before leaving Hockey Canada, BCHL teams won the National Championship 14 times.
 The Chilliwack Chiefs most recently won the National Championship in 2018.
 The league is generally considered to be the best Junior A league in Canada.
-In 2022, the BCHL had 7 players selected in the NHL Draft.
-The highest pick was Tyson Jugnauth, selected in the fourth round.
-In However, in 2019, the BCHL had 12 players selected, including Alex Newhook who was selected in the first round by the Colorado Avalanche.
-Of the leagues in the CJHL, the BCHL has the most players make NCAA Division 1 commitments year after year.
+In 2023, the BCHL had 9 players selected in the NHL Draft.
+The highest pick was Aydar Suniev, selected in the third round.
+There are currently 19 BCHL alumni playing in the NHL.
+Of the Junior leagues in Canada, the BCHL has the most NCAA Division 1 commitments every year.

 Cranbrook Bucks Alberni Valley Bulldogs